botwillacceptanything/botwillacceptanything/projects/r2d2/README.md

 at /netinit along with other network initialization information for diagnostic purposes

+Spec.
+In order to communicate the results of a trial to the network, the dispatchers maintain information about the ways the HEADS relate to each other as well as PRs.
+When a trial occurs, the tester bot posts a message in ISSUES/#TRIALS containing this information: "I am bot id ... and in particular my current HEAD=the-current-head I am testing PR# ... and if successful I will be the first bot with HEAD=where-head-will-be-after-restart".
+This information is recorded in a "PRaction" relationship that is part of the network cache.
+PRaction is a single object: keys are of the form "HEAD+PR" and values are HEAD.
+These relationships ("head transitions") are created when a tester performs a trial.
+When a tester learns of a new head transition (only possible between the even to the dispatcher assigning the trial to the tester, rebooting the tester reboots), it relays the message (HEAD+PR=NEWHEAD) to the dispatcher in the dispatch class as well as the clerk.
+The clerk relays this head transition to the other dispatchers.

+All dispatchers maintain up-to-date records of all known head transitions.
+The flow of information for new head transitions is:

+    tester -> dispatcher -> clerk -> all dispatchers

+This change impacts main.js events.on('github.pull_request.merge', ...).

 ### When a new bot joins the network...

  - the clerk must update its full snapshot by adding the new bot to it
  - the clerk must determine whether the new bot will be a dispatch bot or a test bot
+ - the clerk hands over all of the known head transitions to the new bot
  - for new testers, the bot must be assigned a rank (see below)
  - for new testers, the dispatcher in the tester's class must be notified that a new tester has arrived